Bonsai: Gradient-free Graph Condensation for Node Classification: : Proposed Methodology

 \textbf{CPU-bound and Parallelizable:} \name does not involve learning any parameters through gradient descent or its variants.
 Hence, the entire process is CPU-bound.
-Furthermore, all steps are embarrassingly parallelizable leading distillation of datasets with hundreds of millions of edges within minutes.\looseness=-1
+Furthermore, all steps are embarrassingly parallelizable leading condensation of datasets with hundreds of millions of edges within minutes.\looseness=-1

-\textbf{Independence from model-architecture and hyper-parameters:} Unlike majority of existing distillation algorithms that require knowledge of the \gnn architecture and all training hyper-parameters, \name only requires approximate knowledge of the number of layers $L$.
-An approximate knowledge is sufficient since the influence of far-away neighbors gets squashed~\citep{oversquashing}.
-For the same reason, \gnns are typically run with $L\leq3$.
-Hence, we recommend setting $L\sim 2$.
+\textbf{Independence from model-architecture and hyper-parameters:} Unlike majority of existing condensation algorithms that require knowledge of the \gnn architecture and all training hyper-parameters, \name only requires approximate knowledge of the number of layers $L$.